ACAPP-dev/slots/README.md

 Please use the following link to see an overview of the webapp on YouTube: https://youtu.be/9v5WjbOkbS4

-My blog also talks about this project here: need
+My blog also talks about this project here: https://acapp-dev.github.io/javascript_project_-_slot_machine

 ## Installation